 There’s more than one concert series happening in Rome this July.
 Rock in Roma welcomes a variety of popular musicians to play each summer, and this year is no different.

 Whether you’re a fan of hard rock or you prefer hip-hop there will probably be someone you like playing at this event.
 Here are just some of the artists:

-- The Chemical Brothers - July 19th
+- The Chemical Brothers | July 8th

-4) See an Opera at the Caracalla Baths
+5. See an Opera at the Caracalla Baths

 TIP: The Caracalla Baths are included on at least one of the lines provided by bus tours in Rome.
 Check our Roman bus tours post for more information.